Obsidian

 Demo Detailed Tagging Process

 Tagging is an iterative and subjective process.
 You may find that throughout the course of your research, the name of the tag may shift as you think about that subject differently.
 Four or five tags may merge into one as you begin to identify major themes that emerge across the collection.
-During this process, I find it helpful to expand the panel on the right side of the interface and quickly review tags before reviewing a new work to remind myself of an expanding list of tags and connect them to other work.
+Before reviewing material, I find it helpful to expand the tag panel on the right side of the interface and quickly review tags to remind myself of an ever expanding list to keep redundancies to a minimum.